apache/cordova-docs/www/_posts/2021-07-30-cordova-android-10.0.1.md

     By default, Cordova-Android 10.x tries to fetch the latest installed build tools, but it should be only selecting within the supported major release range.

     For example, Cordova-Android 10.x supports SDK build tools 30.0.3.
 If a newer version of build tools within 30.x was released and installed, Cordova should fetch and use it.
 If the environment has 31.x or higher, those should be ignored.

     Newer major release versions are not tested and may not be compatible with Cordova.

-    We corrected this by ensuring that only within the supported major range was being discovered and used.
+    Only within the supported major range are now being discovered and used.

 * **Fixed Building with Pinned Build Tools**